 Reason To Select Option 4

-Here’s the main reason you may want to roll over only a portion of your 401(k) to an IRA.
+Here’s the main reason you may want to roll over only a portion of your 401(k).

 - Preparing for early retirement.
 If you leave your job for any reason, you can tap into the funds in your 401(k) penalty-free as early as the year you turn 55.
 In most cases, you can’t start taking qualified distributions from your IRA until 59½.
 If you’re going to retire before 59½, it may make sense for you to leave a portion of your old 401(k) alone so you can bridge the income gap between the day you retire and the day you turn 59½.